Thermalization in 2D critical quench and UV/IR mixing: Critical quench of a scalar field: general strategy

 \paragraph{\bf Explicit Examples:}

-In the first two examples, we fix the quench protocol to be given by the `tanh' function \eq{tanh}, in the sudden limit $\rho \to \infty$.
-We will determine the $\k_{eff}$ explicitly by using \eq{kappa-eff} and the expressions for the Bogoliubov coefficients \eq{ab-sudden}.
-In the
+Let us fix the quench protocol to be the sudden limit of the `tanh' function \eq{tanh-sudden}.
+We will determine the $\k_{\rm eff}$ explicitly by using \eq{kappa-eff} and the expressions for the Bogoliubov coefficients \eq{ab-sudden}.

 \begin{itemize}